• Skip to primary navigation

 If you’d prefer, you can replace the popping oil with another high heat oil like avocado oil.
 Or you can pop it in an air popper without oil.

-For the peanut butter mixture, it can be replaced with melted non-dairy butter like Earth Balance.
+In the peanut butter mixture, coconut oil can be replaced with melted non-dairy butter like Earth Balance.
 Since vegan butter is salty, reduce the amount of salt elsewhere in the recipe.

 Maple syrup: Maybe syrup adds sweetness.
 It can be replaced with agave syrup.